 My daughter took the Omega to college and kept it until early 1993 when the Olds was really on its last legs.
-It barely made it to the dealership.
+It barely made it to the dealership (to be traded in for a new car).
 Literally.
 I coasted the last half-block because the engine died.
-And it wouldn't restart.
+And the Iron Duke engine wouldn't restart.

 The dealer resold the car to some gullible soul.
 Three weeks later, the State Police found the Omega abandoned on Interstate 5.
 (We found out because the title transfer hadn't been done properly and the cops thought it was still our car.)
 The orphaned Olds was soon auctioned and sold for scrap.
 Caput mortuum.

 I'll summarize my ownership experience with the same one we all use when we buy something that doesn't quite work out: 'Well, It Seemed Like A Good Idea At The Time'.